☀️ Evening & Weekend Appointments Available · Now Booking · Schedule Free Consult →

 Do you take insurance?

 Little Dove Psychology is a private-pay practice.
-I am happy to provide a superbill you can submit for possible out-of-network reimbursement.
+We are happy to provide a superbill you can submit for possible out-of-network reimbursement.

 Book Free Consult